sklykov/zernpy/README.md

 - Converting between radial (n) + azimuthal (m) orders, OSA, Noll, and Fringe indices;
 - Fitting phase profiles with Zernike polynomials;
 - Generating and visualizing wavefronts formed by single or sums of polynomials;
-- Computing 2D PSF kernels in imaging plane of an optical system for single and sums of polynomials.
+- Computing 2D PSF kernels in the imaging plane of an optical system for individual polynomials and polynomial sums.

-#### Implemented Features
+### Features

 - Real-valued Zernike polynomial computation in analytical and recursive forms;
 - Derivatives computation (radial and azimuthal);